Home-life Tips ~ Kitchen Tricks

 At first, this didn't seem to cut the grease, but once I buffed it out, this combo really worked.

-For a low-budget solution and a product you might already have on hand, this does an admirable job.
+For a low-budget, home-life solution, and a product you might already have on hand, this does an admirable job.

 And it's significantly less expensive that products on the market.

 Mix together, no more than equal parts vinegar to water

 15. Last but not least, make home-life fun by turning your muffin pan upside down, bake cookie-dough over the top of the cups and voila, you have cookie bowls for fruit or ice-cream.